Eozef/the-log/posts/nextjs-posting-data-to-postgres-through-prisma.md

 ### Thank you for reading, and let's connect!

 Thank you for reading my blog.
-Feel free to subscribe to my email newsletter and connect on [Facebook](https://www.facebook.com/DailyDevTipsBlog) or [Twitter](https://twitter.com/DailyDevTips1)
+Feel free to subscribe to my email newsletter and connect on [Twitter](https://twitter.com/eozef_)